-Unrealized gains associated with the hedge funds, which are Level 3 financial instruments, totaled \$186,384 and \$34,034 for the years ended December 31, 2021 and 2020, respectively.
+Unrealized gains (losses) associated with the hedge funds, which are Level 3 financial instruments, totaled (\$328,893) and \$186,384 for the years ended December 31, 2022 and 2021, respectively.

 Valuation of the hedge funds are reviewed periodically and determined through consideration of the net asset values provided by the fund manager and other market factors.
 Other factors include, but are not limited to, estimates of liquidation value, prices of recent transactions in the same or similar funds, current performance, future expectations of the particular investment, and changes in market outlook and the financing environment.